 Limiting sports wagering to tribal facilities under existing compacts will best contain and regulate sports betting in Washington.
 Tribes and the State have successfully regulated gaming for 28 years and the current gaming structure is proven and trusted.

-- Once the bill is signed, each tribe will determine whether they wish to offer sports betting.
+- Each tribe will determine whether they wish to offer sports betting.
 Those who wish to do so may begin the compact negotiation process with the State (via the Gambling Commission), as specified by law (RCW 9.46.360).
-This compacting process is expected to take several months.

-- Well-funded opponents of the tribal sports betting legislation have vowed to take legal action and wage a PR and lobbying war to turn back the legislation.
+- Well-funded opponents of the tribal sports betting legislation are waging a PR and lobbying war to turn back the legislation.

 Associated Press: “Washington Governor signs bill allowing sports betting”